alexey-martynov/alexey-martynov.github.io/_posts/2026-08-05-complex-latex-usage.md

 allow to change every single aspect of presentation, for example, how to titles shown, where to put logo and so on.

-The default themes is good enough but your company has its own brand book dictating how all such things must look.
-So you apply brand book in 3 ways:
+The default themes are good enough but your company has its own brand book dictating how all such things must look.
+So author can apply brand book in 3 ways:

-* creating a new [class](#classes-and-packages) on top of `beamer`,
+1. by creating a new [class](#classes-and-packages) on top of `beamer`,
-* creating a new [package](#classes-and-packages) or
+2. by creating a new [package](#classes-and-packages) or
-* creating a new theme.
+3. by creating a new theme.

 Without diving to details the proper way is creating a theme.
-The allows simple switch of presentation style by using command `\usetheme{THEME}` in the preamble.
-When you work on presentation with people outside your organization who lacks access to fonts, icons and so on this gives ability to use optional theme:
+The theme allows simple switch of presentation style by using command `\usetheme{THEME}` in the preamble.
+When you work on presentation with people outside your organization who lacks access to fonts, icons and so on this gives ability to use an optional theme:

 ```latex
 \IfFileExists{beamerthemeAcme.sty}{\usetheme{Acme}}{\usetheme{DEFAULT-LOOKS-LIKE}}
 ```

-The front and last page of corporate presentations are complex very often.
-The use background images and specially placed fields.
+The front and the last page of corporate presentations are complex by its nature.
+They use background images and specially placed fields.
 These pages can be created as [TikZ](https://tikz.dev/) picture which allows precise placement of nodes with text.
 The following aspects should be took in consideration:

-* The Beamer frame sizes and they don't match corporate styles.
+* The Beamer frame sizes might not match corporate style's frame size.
 All placements, font sizes and scales should be transferred from corporate coordinates to Beamer coordinates.
-It is possible to perform this task automatically via Pgf but if corporate style doesn't change very often it is much easier to use calculator.
+It is possible to perform this task automatically via Pgf but in case when corporate style doesn't change very often it is much easier to use calculator.

 * The baseline skip for fonts should be carefully calculated because simple rules might not work with designer's vision.